Please provide your zip code to see plans in your area.

 The Senate passed H.B.552 on April 11, but with additional amendments (SD2) that went further than what the House had proposed.
 The Senate’s amendments would have created a Medicaid Plus program to provide coverage to Hawaii residents with income between 138.5% and 250% of the federal poverty level, and created a trust fund to reimburse insurers for the costs of providing minimum essential insurance benefits.
 The Senate’s amendments also would have exempted people with household income up to 250% of the poverty level from the state’s individual mandate.

 Since the two chambers had passed different bills, a conference committee then began meeting to reach an agreement, and on April 27, 2017 the House and Senate both agreed to a much less robust version of the bill.
-The version that was passed and signed into law denounced the federal GOP-led efforts to repeal the ACA, detailed the ways that the ACA has benefitted Hawaii, and called for the formation of a working group (no later than August 1, 2017) that would make recommendations for preserving a variety of ACA provisions, including minimum coverage requirements, essential health benefits, and Medicaid expansion.
+The version that was passed and signed into law denounced the federal GOP-led efforts to repeal the ACA, detailed the ways that the ACA has benefitted Hawaii, and called for the formation of a working group that would make recommendations for preserving a variety of ACA provisions, including minimum coverage requirements, essential health benefits, and Medicaid expansion.

 The Affordable Health Insurance Working Group was created after the bill was signed into law, meeting in September, October, and November 2017.
 The working group published its report in January 2018.
 The report outlined a few recommended legislative proposals, which included directing the state to apply for another 1332 waiver in order to obtain federal funding for a state-based reinsurance program, as well as legislation to codify the provision that allows young adults to remain on a parent’s health insurance until age 26.
 The working group also recommended legislation to prohibit insurers from basing premiums on applicants’ genders or rejecting applicants with pre-existing conditions.